Select your location for location specific information:

 Employees covered by collective agreements:

-For full-time teachers with an employment contract, the so-called fifth rule applies (Section 13 (2) No. 1 of the Teachers' Service Regulations).
+For full-time teachers with an employment contract, the so-called quarter rule applies (Section 13 (2) No. 1 of the Teachers' Service Regulations).